cosmin-vestemean/energy-consumption-analyzer/CLIENT_SUMMARY.md

 ## Questions & Answers

-### Q: Why 400W panels?
+### Q: What panel sizes can I use?
-**A:** This is the current industry standard for residential installations.
-Actual installations may use 350-450W panels.
+**A (v2.0):** The system now supports configurable panel sizes from 250W to 700W.
+The default is 415W based on [E.ON Romania data](https://www.eon-energie.ro/ro/pentru-acasa/articole-utile/consum-energetic/articole-legate-de-consum/cate-panouri-fotovoltaice-sunt-necesare-unei-case-din-romania.html), but you can adjust this in the PV Configuration Panel to match your specific panels.

 ### Q: Why 4.5 peak sun hours?
-**A:** This is a conservative average for Europe.
-Actual values range from 3-6 hours depending on location.
+**A:** This is a conservative average for Romania and Europe.
+The value is configurable (range: 3.0-6.0 hours) to match your specific location's solar irradiation data.

-### Q: Can I use 300W panels instead?
+### Q: Can I customize all the parameters?
-**A:** Yes, you'll need proportionally more panels: multiply the panel count by (400/300) = 1.33.
+**A:** Yes!
+Version 2.0 introduces a complete parametrization system with 16 configurable parameters including panel wattage, efficiency, battery specs, costs, and more.
+See the PV Configuration Panel in the app or read PV_PARAMETRIZATION_GUIDE.md for details.

 ### Q: What about government incentives?
 **A:** These vary by country/region and are not included.
 Check local programs for rebates or tax credits.